 The Remote Learning Plan explained

-Marsden School’s Remote Learning Plan ensured that learning continued at Marsden.
-The campus was closed from 24 March 2020 and remote learning continued until 18 May 2020.
-Below is an outline of what our remote learning looked like.
+Marsden School’s Remote Learning Plan ensures that learning can continue at Marsden should we go into an Alert Level that requires Remote Learning for students.
+The campus was closed from 24 March 2020 and Remote Learning continued until 18 May 2020.
+Below is an outline of what our Remote Learning looked like.

 Self-Managed Learning Menu